monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 ### 1.3 Project Scope

-The Chromatic Tuner mobile application provides musicians with a professional-grade, offline-capable tool for accurate instrument tuning through real-time pitch detection and reference tone generation.
+SimpleTuner provides musicians with a professional-grade, offline-capable tool for accurate instrument tuning through real-time pitch detection and reference tone generation.
 The application operates entirely on-device without network connectivity requirements, ensuring reliable functionality during practice sessions, rehearsals, and performances in any location.

 **In Scope:**